tomxnguy/Spell-Craft-MTGdeckbuilder/README.md

 # Welcome to Spell Craft.
-My Magic the Gathering Deck Builder
+A Magic the Gathering Deck Builder

 A Magic the Gathering (MTG) deck builder application built using **React** and **TypeScript**.
 This app allows users to view, filter, and add cards to a deck.
 The deck can be viewed, managed, and modified, with the ability to remove cards as well.
 The project makes use of the [Magic The Gathering API](https://magicthegathering.io/) to fetch card data and display it dynamically.